 Conferences

 Teachers shall provide parents with a set conference time where parents can request a conference related to student progress towards proficiency.
-In order to develop students as advocates for self, students may also request a conference with a teacher to discuss their progress.
+Students may also self-advocate and request a conference with a teacher to discuss their progress.

 Makeup Work